 - Weekends spent writing.

-- Red lipstick, which makes me feel girly and pretty.
+- Red lipstick, which makes me feel pretty.

 - Apples, grapes, orange juice, spaghetti, veal marsala, pizza and potatoes.